Text-to-3D Model Locally: No API Key, No Cloud, No Cost

 torch.cuda.empty_cache()

-- Be specific about materials: "a wooden oak dining chair" > "a chair"
+• Be specific: "a wooden oak dining chair" > "a chair"

-- Include scale hints: "a small ceramic vase" — helps with proportions
+• Include scale hints: "a small ceramic vase"

 guidance_scale = 15.0 # Default — good balance